LukeGrahamLandry/hctarcs/devlog.md

 but actually it was from_seconds(secs as u64) rounding down 0.5 to 0.

-next: loops dont terminate because im creating the counter in the same closure as the body.
+next: loops dont terminate because im creating the counter in the same closure as the body. then still broken, fixed by moving increment into same real rust block as the if of the loop. i think actual problem was that close_stmts had a .rev() from when i was using .then i guess so it was doing things in the wrong order maybe? but less indirection better, means fewer things need to close over the loop counter. tho actually now its resetting my pos to 0,0 at the end which should be the first thing so clearly my ioaction chain construction in the compiler isn't working. just gonna use seq(vec!) for close_stmts for now.
+TODO: figure it out and profile to see if it's faster the other way.

+now why am i not rendering anything. aa! default size_frac was 0.

 ## templates